 So it was a big day for us yesterday.
 We moved into our first ever apartment mA.
 It's a charming two bedroom apartment in Clayton Park ⛲ area in Halifax.
 We were exhausted yesterday from shopping, cleaning, fixing cabinet liners and assembling furniture.
 Finally the bed was completed around 1 am before we konked out.
 May our new abode be a source of health, happiness and comfort for us and our loved ones.
 Ameen. 😍I will be looking out for duas for new place/house.
 If you know any, please forward them to me. #Allahterashukar #ameen #blessed #newapartment #ghar #apnaghar #nadiyablogs

 We were stuck with DHL but they told us conflicting quotes and we haven’t at all been happy with the whole shipping arrangement.

 17. Finding Food

-Initially it was a challenge for us to find Desi stores here.
+Initially, it was a challenge for us to find Desi stores here.
 Once I got to talk to Pakistani girls here, they suggested some good reasonable stores here.
 Halal meat hasn’t been a problem as most grocery stores have sections.
-My favourite grocery store is Wallmart as it is a one stop shop for anything you need for your fridge, kitchen or house and all that at the best price.
-Sobey’s is good for food (esp fresh fruit, vegetables) and its closer to our house so thats always a plus.
-Atlantic super store is also great.
+My favorite grocery store is Wallmart as it is a one-stop shop for anything you need for your fridge, kitchen or house and all that at the best price.
+Sobey’s is good for food (esp fresh fruit, vegetables) and it’s closer to our house so that’s always a plus.
+Atlantic superstore is also great.

 We recently discovered Bulk Barn here.
 And I was really excited about their spices and sauces section.
 You can literally buy anything from here in as much quantity as you need.
 The prices are damn good and customer service is great.
 I accidentally broke a spice container I bought, and they gave me another one for free.
 I kept asking them to charge me but they didn’t.
 Fully recommended store.